AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   power issue someplace.
 Fixing the PA power controller did seem to help.
 To get it out, you have to let the board warm up a little then bring the voltage down and back up until it works.

+* The hardware watchdog is disabled by a solder bridge.
+I couldn't get the wire out of the holes for the jumper.

 * The board draws a lot more power than it should.
 Something in the power section got messed up, it appears.